DinkeyKing/Improved-KCC/README.md

 # Improved Kinematic Character Controller

-The IKCC class implements an easy to use interface for handling complex 'move and slide' collision responses (character physics) for Godot's 3D character bodies.
-Features include climbing steps and other low geometry,  and special interactions with kinematic bodies (moving floors, -walls, and -ceilings) and dynamic rigid bodies.
+The IKCC class functions as a replacement for ```CharacterBody3D```'s ```move_and_slide``` collision response.
+It implements all of it's features with some changes and improvements, and provides new ones, while keeping the easy to use interface.
+New features include climbing steps and other low geometry, and special interactions with kinematic bodies (moving floors, -walls, and -ceilings) and dynamic rigid bodies.
-It aims to extend and improve upon the collision response provided by the engine (https://github.com/godotengine/godot/blob/master/scene/3d/physics/character_body_3d.cpp).

 I highly recommend using the Godot Jolt addon to make collision checks more accurate and bug-free, and to make cylinder shapes work! https://github.com/godot-jolt/godot-jolt